fkretlow/figurato/README.md

 <img src="docs/slashed.svg" alt="slashed figures" height="100">

 #### Parentheses and Brackets
 You can put an accidental, a complete layer or even multiple layers in parentheses or brackets.
-(If there are multiple accidentals they'll probably collide.)
 <img src="docs/parens.svg" alt="parentheses and brackets" height="100">

 #### Italic numbers